dumbozx/e-Election-portal/README.md

 # E-Elections Portal

-A secure and user-friendly electronic voting system developed for Anand International College of Engineering, Jaipur.
+A secure and user-friendly electronic voting system was developed for Anand International College of Engineering, Jaipur.

 ![E-Elections Portal](static/images/anand.jpg)